Raviteq/adrapid-api/source/includes/_orders.md

 }
 ```

 Gets the details of an order.
-Useful to get the status of a given order.
+Useful to get the status of a given order as well
+as the urls for the results.
+The urls are short lived and should be used by the
+client of the API just to copy them to a proper server.
+The contents of the order
+urls are only guaranteed to exist 24 hours after the order has been executed.

 `GET http://api.adrapid.com/orders/:id`